-3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+While OHSU has offered lectures in the past, some of these courses were not offered more recently and they tend to be catered more towards students and staff in healthcare 3.3.
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points) Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point) 1 Students do not receive communications about planetary health or sustainable healthcare.
+(0 points) Score Assigned:

 While there is no regular communication about planetary health and/or sustainable healthcare topics, OHSU sends out daily emails ("OHSU Now") with occasional articles on things like the Primary Care Climate Change and Health Program or the new efforts of a taskforce aimed at improving sustainability at the institution.
 3.4.
 Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?
 Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.

-Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers

-There are no such accessible courses for post-graduate providers
+(2 points) Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate provider.
+(1 point) 2 There are no such accessible courses for post-graduate providers.
+(0 points) Score Assigned:

-Score explanation: Insert explanation here.

-The Oregon Institute of Occupational Health Sciences' regular courses and seminars offer regular opportunities to keep planetary health and sustainability knowledge up to date, however they are not generally "specifically" targeted to planetary health.
+Score explanation: The Oregon Institute of Occupational Health Sciences' regular courses and seminars of regular opportunities to keep planetary health and sustainability knowledge up to date, however they are not generally "specifically" targeted to planetary health.
 Rather, they discuss planetary health from the occupational health perspective.
 In May 2021 they held a symposium called "Adapting to Climate Change for Worker Safety, Health, and Well-being" and the recording remains available online.
 Over the past few years there have been a handful of Grand Rounds eligible for CME credit that focused on effects of climate change on health.
+There are also regular continuing professional development opportunities coordinated by OHSU including climate content including this year in the 56th Annual Primary Care Review a lecture titled Tropical Diseases Heading North Due to Climate Change in 2025.
 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

-- 2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centres have accessible educational materials for patients.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+Yes, the institution or all affiliated hospitals have accessible educational materials for patients.
+(2 points) 0 Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned: